CTA Red Line Argyle shooting injures 2, Chicago police say

 CHICAGO (WLS) -- Two people were shot and one was critically injured on the platform of the CTA Red Line Argyle stop in the city's Uptown neighborhood, Chicago police said.

-An investigation is ongoing, but at least initially police said it appears to have been a targeting shooting.
+An investigation is ongoing, but police said it was not a random shooting and the two men hit by gunfire were targeted.

 Police said the shooting happened around 4 p.m. on the elevated Argyle Station platform.